-From it’s written origin here, right up to more recent examples, such as the Star Wars movies series, nothing captivates and audience quite like the tale of a hero and his journey.
+From it’s written origin here, right up to more recent examples, such as the Star Wars movies series, nothing captivates and audience quite like using stories in marketing – the tale of a hero and his journey.

 We all follow along, enraptured, as the hero overcomes his obstacles, falls, gets up again and continues the journey.
 We feel for even these fictional heroes, as if they were close friends, and ride the roller coaster of emotions with them.

 Stories are, and always have been, key to how we communicate as people.

 They are how we pass down our heritage, our religions, our beliefs and our wisdom.
 They are a way to embrace our hopes, dreams and imagination for what could be.
 They are the foundation of how we relate to each other.

 Next time you are in place with a group of people, listen closely to the conversations around you.
 People are describing their experiences to each other all the time.
 One person will tell one, it will remind someone else of their own story and they will use these exchanges to grow closer together.

 When we hear a story we instantly step into that persons shoes in many ways.

 We relate to the other person.
 It’s not even something we can help, our brains just go right to “Oh!
 I had something similar this one time…”

 So for example, if I start saying something like; “There was a time in my life when I was simply miserable, and I didn’t really know why.”